 The District’s cleaning and disinfecting measures will continue to be aligned with public health guidelines.
 The District continues to maintain safe ventilation practices including air purifiers and fans.
 Air purifiers remain in place where needed, and HVAC systems, filters and windows have received regular summer maintenance.

 The District will continue to encourage students, staff and visitors to wash their hands and sanitize them frequently.

-The Shaker Heights City School District asks all staff and families of students to continue to assess for symptoms prior to each school day, however, the District will no longer utilize the COVID-19 Daily Assessment tool within the Shaker Heights Schools app as a part of this process.
+The Shaker Heights City School District asks all staff and families of students to continue to assess for symptoms prior to each school day.
 Any individual exhibiting symptoms consistent with COVID must remain home and contact their healthcare provider or MetroHealth’s COVID-19 Hotline.
 The CDC also has a Coronavirus symptom Self-Checker available.

 When to Stay Home

-Unvaccinated Individuals: Unvaccinated individuals should stay home if someone in their household is awaiting a COVID test or COVID test results.
+Unvaccinated Individuals: Unvaccinated and partially vaccinated individuals should stay home if someone in their household is awaiting a COVID-19 test appointment or results.

-Any unvaccinated student or staff member that is in close contact with a person who has tested positive should adhere to the standard quarantine guidelines provided by the CDC (also see the Quarantine & Isolation section of these guidelines).
+Any unvaccinated student or staff member that is in close contact with a person who has tested positive should adhere to the Quarantine & Isolation section of these guidelines.
+Please note that quarantine guidelines vary based upon where the individual has been exposed.
 Vaccinated individuals who have been exposed do NOT need to quarantine unless exhibiting symptoms mentioned above.

 Becoming Symptomatic While in a School/District Building

 Students: Students who become symptomatic while at school should report to the school nurse and a parent/guardian will need to pick up their student.